LuzJimena050712/LuzJimena050712/README.md

-# 👋 Hi, I’m Luz Jimena Arce Gabriel!
+# 👋 Hi, I’m Luz Jimena Arce Gabriel.

 I’m a Computer Systems Engineering student.
 Passionate about programming and always looking to study and learn day by day.